Effective Migration Governance: Policy Impacts and Trade-Offs

 Information for applicants

-- Participants will have access to an exclusive Virtual Learning Environment (Brightspace) through which they will have access to extensive course materials, including academic articles, policy reports, and research data
+- Participants will have access to an exclusive Virtual Learning Environment (Brightspace) through which they will have access to extensive course materials, including academic articles, policy reports, and research data.

 Fees